John Wayne Gacy: Politics

-Gacy entered local Democratic Party politics, initially offering use of his employees to clean party headquarters at no charge.
+Gacy entered local Democratic Party politics, initially offering the use of his employees to clean party headquarters at no charge.
 He was rewarded with an invitation to serve on the Norwood Park Township street lighting committee, subsequently earning the title of precinct captain.

 In 1975, Gacy was appointed director of Chicago's annual Polish Constitution Day Parade.
 Through his work with the parade, which he would supervise until 1978, Gacy met and was photographed with First Lady Rosalynn Carter wearing an "S" pin, indicating a person given special clearance.
 The event later became an embarrassment to the United States Secret Service.